-The first three visits to the courtroom netted Bayer zero wins in cases where plaintiffs accused the company of producing a dangerous chemical despite the known risks to the public.
+The first three visits to the courtroom netted Bayer zero wins in cases where plaintiffs accused the company of producing and advertising a highly dangerous chemical despite the known risks to the public.

-So, a legal precedent has been set for non-Hodgkins Lymphoma sufferers and they have been awarded millions of dollars after proving Monsanto knew the risks.
-Have you or somebody you know been diagnosed with non-Hodgkin's lymphoma?
-Contact us today.
+So, a legal precedent has been set for non-Hodgkins Lymphoma (NHL) sufferers and they have been awarded millions of dollars after proving Monsanto knew the risks.

 Though the jury passed a verdict with certainty that Dewayne Johnson's cancer was caused by exposure to Roundup, scientists continue their research as they are not bound by legal rules or the pressure of rendering verdicts on time.